A highly recommended manual focus aperture-priority autoexposure 35mm manual focus SLR film camera from Canon.

 First, read the aperture value it lines up with the orange line on the apex of the lens barrel (which is at f/8 on the accompanying image), next look at the smaller aperture size etched on both sides of the orange line, and read off the distance measurement at the point where the aperture reading points to.

-In the example, the left aperture etching point to a distance of 5 meters, and the right etching to Infinity.
+In the example, the left aperture etching points to a distance of 5 meters, and the right etching to Infinity.
 This is the distance range where the image will be in focus.
 It is safe to say, then:

 Backlight Compensation